 There has been a further update to the furloughing scheme.
 The government will continue to pay up to 80% of the salary of ‘furloughed workers, for hours not worked until the end of April, with a cap of £2,500 a month.
 This is to continue financial support for businesses and workers.

 The furlough scheme subsidises the wages of people who can’t do their jobs, either because their workplace is closed, or because there is no longer enough work for them.
-Through the scheme, the government commits to cover 80% of the wages of ‘furloughed workers,’ up to £2,500 per month.

 Since July, employers have been able to bring back employees part-time, and furlough them for the rest.
 This will continue, you can still flexible furlough.

 To be eligible for this extension, employees must have been on the payroll by 30 October 2020, but they don’t need to have been furloughed before.
 Anyone made redundant after 23 September, can be rehired and put back on furlough.

 An employee can be furloughed if: